ytasyol/hashbrown-node-driver/README.md

 <a name="MediaHelper"></a>

 ## MediaHelper
-A helper class for fetching content
+A helper class for fetching media

 **Kind**: global class